syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/Customizing-PullableContent.md

 ### Adapting custom layout in SfPullToRefresh

-To add the above customn layout as a pullable content and to refresh the pullable content, refer to the following code example:
+To add the above custom layout as a pullable content and to refresh the pullable content, refer to the following code example:

 {% highlight c# %}